 Generally, outdoor air pollution is a result of combustion of petroleum products or coal by power stations or motor vehicles.
 In some places, agricultural waste and wood combustion is an additional significant source of air pollution.

 As it was said before, air pollution can also destroy the environment.
-Indeed, ozone can ruin greenery, namely influencing on growth of pplants and trees.
+Indeed, ozzone can ruin greenery, namely influencing on growth of plants and trees.
 As a result of this, it may decrease the capacity of plants to absorb carbon dioxide which may further lead to affection of the entire ecosystem.
 Furthermore, visibility is decreased by these particles in the air which disperse and absorb light.
 In fact, the standard visual level in the east of the United States is approximately 15-30 miles, while in the western parts it ranges from 60 to 90 miles (Daly, 2007).

 There are different kinds of air pollution, some of them visible and others are not; however both of these kinds lead to global warming.
 Smog which is hovering over the world is one of the most apparent and recognized type of air pollution.
 Carbon dioxide, known as a greenhouse gas, is the core pollutant that contributes to the Global Warming.
 People absorb elements of carbon dioxide when they breathe.
 Typically, these elements are results of emissions of cars, planes, power plants and many other factors that include burning the fossil fuels (Daly, 2007).